 (Existing Building) award.

-Climate Smart Communities - Over 130 New York cities, towns, villages and counties have pledged to inventory and reduce GHG emissions, prepare for climate change, and invest in green economies.
+Climate Smart Communities - 140 New York cities, towns, villages and counties have pledged to inventory and reduce GHG emissions, prepare for climate change, and invest in green economies.
 New York's Climate Smart Communities program provides technical assistance and support to help these communities meet their goals.

 Energy - Public comments have been received on the 2014 Draft New York State Energy Plan.
 The plan brings together expertise from 13 state agencies to chart an efficient, reliable and economically vibrant energy future, and includes detailed examinations of energy efficiency, renewable energy, transportation, electric power and climate change.
 A final version of the plan will be released after public comments have been reviewed.